ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-edward-hallock-1819.md

 {{% fig "1851-01-03-Brooklyn-Daily-Eagle" "500" /%}}

-All of the Mills children were born in Staten Island, and by 1860, the family was living with Barlett Brown in a home adjoining a store he had recently purchased.
+All of the Mills children were born in Staten Island, and by 1860, the family was living with Barlett Brown in a home adjoining a store Bartlett had recently purchased.
 Both Edward and Bartlett were among the proteges of local businessman Charles M. Pine.

 The family arrived in [Corfu NY]({{% ref "corfu-eh-mills-co" %}}) sometime between 01 Sept 1862 and 01 May 1863.
 Edward was now co-owner of [E. H. Mills & Co.]({{% ref "features/corfu-eh-mills-co" %}}) "cash store".
-Edward's son Horace clerked for him as Edward had for Bartlett.

 {{% fig "1863-edward-civil-war-draft" "800" /%}}